MiCA Crypto License for CASP: All-in-One Licensing Services

 1. Pre-Application Preparation

 A well-prepared application increases the chances of approval.
-Before submitting, CASPs must:
+Before the submission, CASPs should:

-- Ensure compliance with AML/KYC policies, governance frameworks, and risk management procedures.
+• Ensure compliance with AML/KYC policies and risk management procedures.

 2. License Application Submission

-Once all necessary documents are prepared, the CASP submits its application to the national financial authority in the chosen EU country.
+Once all the necessary documents are prepared, the CASP should submit their application to the national financial authority in the chosen EU country.
 The application package typically includes:

 At this stage, some regulators may request additional clarifications, so prompt responses are essential to avoid delays.